ztimmons/dsc-significance-p-value-houston-ds-060319/README.md

 ## Introduction

-In this lesson, you'll learn more about some of the ideas mentioned in earlier lessons around interpreting significance of results.
+In this lesson, you'll learn more about some of the ideas mentioned in earlier lessons around interpreting the significance of results.
 You'll learn that associating a confidence level to our model's output is be very important during decision making, and an essential part of data science.

 ## Objectives